MowMdown/arch-install-script/README.md

 * This script is intended for users who prefer a guided installation while still maintaining full insight into what their system is doing.
 * Swap partition is optional.
 If disabled, no swap partition is created.
-* On laptop systems with hybrid GPUs, NVIDIA PRIME support is automatically configured.
+* On laptop systems with hybrid GPUs, NVIDIA PRIME support is automatically configured for laptops with Nvidia GPUs.